Former Manufacture - Ft. Wayne, Indiana

 Former Dry Cleaner - Hammond, Indiana

-Ash Union conducted environmental due diligence activities and developed a plan to acquire a former dry cleaner and several neighboring residential houses.
+Ash Union conducted environmental due diligence activities and developed a plan on behalf of the client to acquire a former dry cleaner and several neighboring residential houses.
 The owner of the former dry cleaner passed away and left the contaminated property to his grandchildren.
 The dry cleaner was responsible for soil and groundwater contamination that was migrating under residential houses and in addition to the claims asserted by the State of Indiana, personal injury claims were brought by these residents.

 Ash Union worked to coordinate the acquisition of the dry cleaner from the grandchildren and the impacted residential properties.
 Collectively the properties comprised a city block.
 Ash Union managed the claims against the dry cleaner’s insurance and is now working to complete site remediation and development activities.